Reviewed By:

 ✔︎ Treatment information etc.

 Pebble poop, or pellet-like stool, may occur when very hard stool breaks apart into smaller pieces.
 This is usually a result of constipation.
 Pale stools are not typical.
-These result from a blockage in bile drainage (digestive fluid).
-The blockage can occur anywhere within the gallbladder or the liver.
+This results from a blockage in bile drainage (digestive fluid).
+The blockage can occur anywhere within the gallbladder, the liver, or the pancreas.
 Pale stools are usually associated with jaundice (yellowing of the skin).

 Seek professional care if you experience any of the following symptoms